Sports Psychology Tip:

 He is doing what 97% of athletes do.
 He is thinking about the fact that he got nervous and choked and he is putting himself down for choking.

 He forgot to ask WHY he got so nervous.
-If you try to fix your sport mental game without answering this question first, you will spin your wheels forever.
+If you try to fix your mental sports game without answering this question first, you will spin your wheels forever.

 So, I asked my badminton player the one question he WASN'T asking: "What was happening in this match that made you so nervous?"

 Branden beat him five months ago by moving him around the court.
 See, Branden is a smart player.
-He is quick.
-He specializes in exhausting the other player, so he cannot get shots back.
+He is quick and specializes in exhausting the other player, so he cannot get shots back.

 That is how he won five months ago.
 But then the inevitable happened.